ELKAMINA/42_irc/README.md

 **Rep**: https://www.sendblaster.com/support/error-trapping/socket-operation-a-non-socket-error/#:~:text=The%20%E2%80%9CSocket%20operation%20on%20a%20non%2Dsocket%E2%80%9D%20error%20means,has%20been%20shut%20down%20abruptly.

-# Good to know : How does the Internet work ?
+# Good to know : How does the Internet works ?

 /!\  Internet & Web : are 2 different things.
 Internet is **the backbone of the web**. it's the technical infrastructure that makes the Web possible.